multi-base · road trip

 Peak hour

-The most varied driving day of the trip, and the prettiest road - the scenic D8 south.
+The most varied driving day of the trip, and the prettiest road.
+The scenic D8 south.
 Up to Klis fortress on its ridge above Split, down to Omiš where the Cetina canyon meets the sea, along the Makarska Riviera at Brela, and through the mountain-coast villages of Zadvarje and Svinišće before the long run into Dubrovnik.
 The famous Dalmatian coast road, taken slowly.

 Dubrovnik end